smudge/brdiff/README.md

-# rbdiff
+# brdiff

-Subtract two images to create a new red-blue difference image.
+Subtract two images to create a new blue-red difference image.

 Pixels will appear blue in places where the first image's _luminance_ was greater than the second, and will appear red when the opposite holds true.
 If the subtracted pixels are close or equal in